sdsc-innovation/itembed/README.md

 Training methods do not handle other data types.
 Also note that:

- * Indices start at 0;
+ * indices start at 0;
- * Item order in an itemset is not important;
+ * item order in an itemset is not important;
- * An itemset can contain duplicated items;
+ * an itemset can contain duplicated items;
- * Itemsets order is not important;
+ * itemsets order is not important;
- * There is no weight associated to items, nor itemsets.
+ * there is no weight associated to items, nor itemsets.

 However, a small helper is provided for simple cases: